I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 I certainly don’t agree with the notion that you should never discount.
 Let’s face it, even John Lewis and Waitrose offer promotional discounts from time to time.

-Handle salon offers with care
+Handle salon promotions with care

 I know.
 It’s tempting to panic when the salon is quiet and your competitors are discounting everything – including their granny.